-A warm welcome to the world of fountain pen inks and bleach, a visually impactive illustration and lettering investigation that is starting to catch the imagination of an international audience.
-This is a personal project that re-imagines an existing product originally intended for a now increasingly obsolete purpose and seeing if it’s possible to enhance and explore it’s potential for other uses within the visual arts.
-A project where taking risks and making mistakes is positively encouraged and where serendipity plays a key role in the creation of unique and visually stunning imagery.
+Welcome to a world of fountain pen inks and bleach, a visually impactive illustration and lettering investigation that is starting to catch the imagination of an international audience.
+This is a project that re-imagines an already existing product originally intended for a now increasingly obsolete purpose and seeing if it’s possible to enhance and explore it’s potential for other uses within the visual communication sector.
+A project where taking risks and making mistakes is positively encouraged to create stunning visual outcomes.

 By way of introduction, my name is Nick Stewart.
 Much of my working life has been spent honing my skills in service to many of London’s top creative agencies and studios and also as an educator – eight years at the University for the Creative Arts as a sessional tutor.
 I am currently a Creative Designer at Stewart2, a branding and communications agency, based in Rochester, UK.